-Day8: Coastal Cruise and Adventure Bay
+Day8: Coastal Cruise & Adventure Bay

 Enjoy a scenic cruise along the southern coast of Bruny Island, past Cloudy Bay, the historic Cape Bruny Lighthouse and the Friars, home to a large population of Australian fur seals.
 Anchoring at Adventure Bay, relax on the beach, enjoy a swim in the sheltered bay, paddle a kayak and try to spot the majestic white-bellied sea eagle, royal albatross, or humpback whales passing by if you are lucky.
 Alternatively for the active ones, join a guided nature walk through sub-tropical rainforest, looking for the great diversity of birds and mammals, including the world famous white wallaby, and wander through a fern glade next to Waterfall Creek.
-After a relaxing day, re-board Coral Expeditions I to set sail for the Tasman Peninsula and stunning Wineglass Bay to enjoy pre-dinner Tasmanian wine tasting with a selection of local gourmet produce.
+After a relaxing day, set sail for the Tasman Peninsula and stunning Wineglass Bay to enjoy pre-dinner Tasmanian wine tasting with a selection of local gourmet produce.

-Day9: Freycinet National Park and Maria Island
+Day9: Freycinet National Park & Maria Island

 Join a guided hike through the national park to a lookout over Wineglass Bay, with breath-taking views of the beach and beyond to Mount Freycinet.
 Wineglass Bay, on the east coast of Tasmania, has been named one of the world’s top ten beaches, and following breakfast there is plenty of time to explore the stunning beach at your own pace.
 You may wish to paddle a kayak in the clear waters, or stroll along the soft white sands to admire the untouched scenery of this iconic location within Freycinet National Park.